george-hawkins/micropython-notes/tools-filesystem-and-repl.md

        139 Jan  1 2000  boot.py
       5253 Jan  1 2000  main.py

 I find this a really nice feature of `rshell`, i.e. that there isn't an idea of local and remote, instead your board's filesystem looks like it's mounted locally under `/pyboard`.
-This illusion only goes so far, e.g. if you do `ls /` you only see your local files, it doesn't attempt to add `pyboard` in to the list of local files.
+This illusion only goes so far, e.g. if you do `ls /` you only see your local files, it doesn't attempt to add `pyboard` into the list of local files.

 You can move around and work with files as if there were just a single filesystem.
 To show your local files: